 The Calauit Safari Tour was an activity that my sister wanted to try ever since we’ve booked our flights to Coron.
 She saw this local footage of the tour months before and found it very interesting…

-The tour took a whole day to complete and it included an island hopping at the Busuanga Bay afterwards.
+The tour took a whole day in our Coron itinerary to complete and it included an island hopping at the Busuanga Bay afterwards.
 Overall, Calauit Safari Reserve was pretty interesting.

 We ended the day with a delicious dinner at the famous Lobster King in Coron.
 Definitely a must-try!

-Our activity on Day 3 in Coron was what I’ve been looking forward to.
+Our day 3 activity in our Coron itinerary was what I’ve been looking forward to.
 I’ve really been looking forward to see all the amazing land and seascapes of this beautiful island..

 There are several island hopping tours in Coron, we however, picked what the agencies call as the ‘Coron Ultimate Tour’.
 The tour took us to the lagoons and lakes that Coron is famed for.